Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: On Pressure Broadening and Shift

 \begin{widetext}

 \end{widetext}

-Pressure broadening and shift are respectively real and imaginary parts of the $ \sigma^{\text{PB;PS}}_{q''j_1''\leftarrow j_1'q'}(E)$ complex number. $k=\sqrt{2\mu E /} \hbar$ is the wavenumber of the complex at collision energy $E$, reduced mass $\mu$. $j_1'$ and $j_1''$ denote respectively the initial and final rotational angular momentum of \ce{CO2}. $\mathsf{T}(E)= \mathbf{1} - \mathsf{S}(E)$ is the transition matrix, with $^*$ denoting complex conjugation. $q'$ and $q''$ are collectively the quantum numbers that define the quantum states of combined \ce{CO2} and \ce{H2} molecules (except for levels $j'_1,\ j''_1, j'_2$, explicitly mentioned), and $J,\bar J$ are the total angular momenta of the collision. $N=\tilde{N}/(2j_2'+1)$ is the normalization, to be discussed in \autoref{sec:norm_cross} and \autoref{eq:section2}.
-It takes into account the degeneracies of the incoming projectile and target.
+Pressure broadening and shift are respectively the real and imaginary parts of the complex number $ \sigma^{\text{PB;PS}}_{j_1''\leftarrow j_1'}(E)$. $k=\sqrt{2\mu E /} \hbar$ is the wavenumber of the complex at collision energy $E$, reduced mass $\mu$. $j_1'$ and $j_1''$ denote respectively the initial and final rotational angular momentum of \ce{CO2}. $\mathsf{S}(E)= \mathbf{1} - \mathsf{T}(E)$ is the scattering matrix, with $^*$ denoting complex conjugation. $J',\,J''$ are the total angular momenta of the collision.
+Note that both quantum numbers $\ell$ (orbital angular momentum) and $j_2$, (projectile rotational quantum number) are the same for both brackets. $N=1/(2j_2+1)$ is the normalization, which takes into account the degeneracies of the incoming projectile.

-The important points to observe in \autoref{eq:section} are: (i) both brackets in the equation (\ref{eq:section}) are elastic transitions, that is, the internal states of the observed molecule \ce{CO2} do \emph{not} change in the interaction and (ii) both interactions occur at the same kinetic energy, but different total energies $E_{\text{tot}}=E+E_{\text{internal}}$.
+The important points to observe in \autoref{eq:section} are: \textit{(i)} both brackets in the equation are elastic transitions, that is, the internal states of the observed molecule \ce{CO2} do \emph{not} change in the interaction, \textit{(ii)} environment quantum numbers need not be elastic, but are the same for both brackets, and \textit{(iii)} both interactions occur at the same kinetic energy but at different total energies $\mathcal{E}_{\text{tot}}=E+E_{\text{internal}}$.

-The $X(j''_1,j_1',q'',q')$ coefficients are derived by integrating the differential amplitude of scattering over the spherical angles and using the form of the rotational eigenfunctions.
-They \emph{do not depend} on the vibrational quantum states, thereby justifying our neglect of the vibrational dynamics, except for the symmetry associated with them \autoref{sec:spy}.
-Full formulae can be found in \cite{Schaefer:1987aa,coombe_definitions_1975}.
-We expand the quantum numbers: $q \equiv (j_2,\ell,j_{12})$, where $\ell$ is the orbital quantum number (the angular number of the projectile with respect to the target center-of-mass) and $j_{12}$ is the recoupling of $j_1$ and $j_2$, see section \ref{sec:notations} for detailed descriptions.
+The $X(\cdot)$ coefficients are derived by integrating the differential amplitude of scattering over the spherical angles and using the form of the rotational eigenfunctions.
+They \emph{do not depend} on the vibrational quantum states, thereby justifying our neglect of the vibrational dynamics, except for the symmetry associated with them, see \autoref{sec:spy}.
+Full formulae can be found in \cite{Schaefer:1987aa,coombe_definitions_1975}, even if vibrational quantum numbers are not explicitly displayed.
+We have the quantum numbers: $(j_2,\ell,j_{12})$, where $\ell$ is the orbital quantum number (the angular number of the projectile with respect to the target center-of-mass) and $j_{12}$ is the recoupling of $j_1$ and $j_2$, see section \autoref{sec:notations} for detailed descriptions.
 We use this form, which we verified to be exactly equivalent to other definitions, thanks to the invariance properties of 6-$j$ symbols:

 \begin{widetext}